differentprogramming/cx16-Embedded-solid/README.md

     * Messages.
 Messages can be stored.
 Note if a message goes to doesNotUnderstand: then the values are boxed first.

-   - Scalar types will be, unsigned bytes, signed 2 byte numbers, signed 3 byte numbers, real numbers, booleans, atoms, selectors, pointers to data on banks, pointers to data in main memory (note, pointers can be to functions as well).
+   - Scalar types will be: unsigned bytes, signed 2 byte numbers, signed 3 byte numbers, real numbers, booleans, atoms, selectors, pointers to data on banks, pointers to data in main memory (note, pointers can be to functions as well).
 Note that explicit pointers won't be followed by any garbage collector.
 They're meant for communicating with assembly language.

    - Things that aren't in the language because it's already a bit too fancy for a self hosted embedded language, no exceptions, no co-routines, no advanced flow of control like backtracking or continuations, no module system.